MicrosoftDocs/msteams-docs/msteams-platform/concepts/tabs/tabs-requirements.md

 ## Tabs on mobile clients

-Tabs behave differently on the Teams desktop app and the native Teams apps on Android and iOS.
-The default experience for a tab is set by the value of `contentUrl` (See [Determine the content to display in the tab](~/concepts/tabs/tabs-configuration#determine-the-content-to-display-in-the-tab)).
-Teams on the desktop will render the tab contents itself, but on mobile it must be rendered by the platforms default rendering engine.
+Tabs behave differently on the Teams desktop app, in the desktop browser and in the native Teams apps on Android and iOS.
+The default experience for a tab on desktop is set by the value of `contentUrl` (See [Determine the content to display in the tab](~/concepts/tabs/tabs-configuration#determine-the-content-to-display-in-the-tab)).
+Teams on the desktop will render the tab contents itself.
+You can tell teams on desktop to use the local browser instead by leaving `contentUrl` blank and setting `websiteUrl` instead.

-If `contentUrl` is not set on mobile then `websiteUrl` will be used to display the tab.
+On mobile, Teams can't render your tab internally, so all tabs are rendered by the default browser.
+This means that you need to have `websiteUrl` set for all tabs on mobile. `contentUrl` can still be set, but it will be ignored by Teams on mobile.
+If you only set `contentUrl` Teams on mobile will completely ignore your tab.

-You might also want to have the content of the tab displayed in your own native app, in which case you would use the  `websiteUrl` parameter and set it to a url that follows the format specified by Apple *universal links* and Android *app links*.
+If you have a mobile native app you can use iOS *universal links* or Android *app links* to tell the OS to display your tab in your native app.
+The OS can also prompt the viewer to install your app if it is not already installed.

 Information on universal links: